 The trail of thought which leads girls into repressing their genuine emotions can guide them into dangerous territory (and unbalanced relationships).
 After a certain point, if anger never amounts to a change, you begin to accept and feel helpless about the problems causing your pain.
 “What’s the point?” a girl may think when contemplating whether or not to discuss her frustration.
 If this girl has never had the opportunity to express her anger in the past, what will make her speak up when she is truly in a dangerous situation?

 When disciplining our children, we should avoid language that makes our daughters feel they can no longer express themselves.
-A discipline that begins with phrases such as “I understand” or “I’m listening” can be followed up with a lecture about what is appropriate or not.
+A discipline that begins with phrases such as “I understand” or “I’m listening” can be followed up with discussion about what is appropriate or not.
 By beginning the talk in a supportive manner, your daughter will understand that the act of expressing her opinions is not what you are addressing.

 5) Teach your daughter to express herself in nonverbal ways.